 Name: Iona Baker

-Course: Nutrition BSc(Hons) graduate, now finishing her Masters by Research
+Course: Nutrition BSc(Hons) graduate, completed her Masters by Research in 2011

 "I first began to take a real interest in nutrition after my mother became seriously ill with cancer and, later on, diabetes.
 When my mother had completed her treatment she also changed her diet and we found that this made a huge, positive difference to her health, which in turn made me realise how important the right nutrition is for chronically ill patients."